 If you don’t have a home phone-line, a telecare ‘GSM’ base-unit can be used instead.
 It is installed in the same way as a standard telecare base-unit but only an electrical socket will be needed.
 See our ‘How to Install Telecare Equipment‘ page for further details.

-What happens if I press the emergency pendant button but monitoring operators can’t hear me?
+What happens if I press the emergency pendant button but call-handlers can’t hear me?

 What happens if I press my pendant alarm button by mistake?